Help Prevent Dust Explosions

 TRAIN EMPLOYEES TO RECOGNIZE AND PREVENT HAZARDS.
 Train before they start work and again periodically, to refresh material, or when they are reassigned.
 In addition to understanding safe work practices relating to their tasks, employees should also know the overall plant programs for dust control and ignition source control.
 Develop a company culture of safety by encouraging employees to report unsafe practices.
 If you are using fine dust, powders, or other flammables in any of your facilities, think about using these tips and other resources below to start your preparedness plan today.

-- Hazard Alert: Combustible Dust Explosions (pdf) - Two-page OSHA fact sheet in PDF form, starting point for assessing your plant's risk for dust explosions
+- Hazard Alert: Combustible Dust Explosions (pdf) - Two-page OSHA fact sheet in PDF form, a starting point for assessing your plant's risk for dust explosions

 - Combustible Dust in Industry: Preventing and Mitigating the Effects of Fire and Explosions - OSHA's Safety and Health Information Bulletin includes case studies and guidance in assessing risk